How to Lay Turf Rolls

 Maintaining your New Lawn

 Keeping a lawn healthy requires fertilization.
-Fertilise your lawn twice in spring (September & October) and twice in autumn ( March & April).
-The team at Greener Lawn can recommend the best fertiliser for your circumstance.
+Fertilise your lawn twice in spring (September & October) and twice in autumn (March & April).
+Greener Lawn has a great range of fertilisers that you can buy online!

 It is best to water your lawn in the morning.
 The frequency of watering depends on the season and climate but as a general rule, you should not water every day as this results in a shallow root system.
 Ideally, a lawn should be watered twice a week in summer and much less often in winter.
 The team at Greener Lawn can offer you advice on how best to water your lawn.

-Insecticides should be used only when the need arises.
+Insecticides and herbicides should be used only when the need arises.
+Greener Lawn has a range of products to keep your lawn free from weeds and lawn-damaging insects.
 Please see our FAQs on how to treat your lawn for Army grubs.

 If you require advice on how to prepare your soil, lay your turf or maintain your lawn, please contact our expert team at Greener Lawn.